Tacoman99/bitcoin_Predictor/README.md

 ## Features

-- Data collection from cryptocurrency APIs
+- Data collection from Kraken APIs
 - Data preprocessing and feature engineering
 - Implementation of machine learning models for price prediction
 - Visualization of predictions and historical data